Locally unsplit families of rational curves of large anticanonical degree on Fano manifolds: Examples of locally unsplit families of rational curves of anticanonical degree

 Since $\pi_{|C'_1}$ has degree one, we have $C'_1\equiv C'_{0}+rf'$, where $C'_{0}=G_Y\cap \mathbb{F}'$ is the minimal section of $\pi_{\ell'}$, $f'$ is one of its fibers, and $r\in\mathbb{Z}$.

 On the other hand we have

 where $C_1:=\sigma(C)$.
 Therefore $r=a$, and $C'_1 \in |C'_{0}+af'|$.

 Finally, as $E\cdot C'=a$ and $C'_1$ is smooth, $C'_1$ intersects $A_Y$ in a zero-dimensional subscheme $W'$ of length $a$.
-This shows that $C'$ is a curve obtained via the construction described in \ref{construction}. \end{proof} \begin{proof}[Proof of Proposition~\ref{examples}] If $a=0$, the statement is clear.
+This shows that $C'$ is a curve obtained via Construction \ref{construction}. \end{proof} \begin{proof}[Proof of Proposition~\ref{examples}] If $a=0$, the statement is clear.

 Suppose that $a>0$.
 By Theorem \ref{grass}, pairs $(\ell,W)$ where $\ell\subset\pr^{n-1}$ is a line not contained in $A$, and $W\subseteq \ell\cap A$ is a subscheme of length $a$, vary in an irreducible family of dimension $2n-4$.
 Using this, it is not difficult to show that varying $(\ell, W,x)$, construction \ref{construction} yields an irreducible algebraic family of smooth, connected rational curves in $X$, of anticanonical degree $n$.
 More precisely, we get a locally closed irreducible subvariety $V_0$ of $\Rat(X)$ of dimension $2n-3$, whose points correspond to curves $C$ obtained as in \ref{construction}.